Did you know?

-A blood test is the only way to know if you have HIV.
-You can get a confidential test by visiting your doctor or sexual health clinic.
-For further information check the government Health Department website in you State or Territory.
+You can get a confidential test by visiting your doctor or sexual health clinic and asking for a HIV test.
+For further information check the government Health Department website in your state or territory.

 What can I do if I have been exposed to HIV?